 Mexico’s ubiquitous “green salsa,” salsa verde is made with a ground cherrylike fruit called tomatillo that’s prized for its refreshing tartness (it’s available in most supermarkets).
 Tradition calls for the tomatillos to be roasted on a comal (flat skillet) or boiled, but you’ll get even more flavor if you grill them.

 Step 4: Heat the lard or oil in a large saucepan.
-Add the tomatillo puree and cook over high heat until the mixture is thick, slightly darkened, and highly aromatic, 3 to 5 minutes.
-Whisk in the stock and let the salsa boil until it is thick and flavorful, about 5 minutes.
-Whisk in the sugar.
-Taste for seasoning, adding salt and pepper to taste and more sugar as necessary; the salsa verde should be highly seasoned.
+Add the tomatillo puree and fry over high heat until the mixture is thick, slightly darkened, and highly aromatic, 3 to 5 minutes.
+Whisk in the stock and boil the salsa until thick and flavorful, 5 minutes.
+Whisk in the sugar and salt and pepper to taste: the salsa verde should be highly seasoned.